 Spare room subsidy (sometimes known as ‘The Bedroom Tax’)

-From 1st April 2013 there were changes to the amount of Housing Benefit paid to working age Council or Housing Association tenants, living in a home larger than they need.
+From 1 April 2013, there were changes to the amount of Housing Benefit paid to working-age Council or Housing Association tenants, living in a home larger than they need.

-Since 1st April 2013 you can only claim Housing Benefit for the number of bedrooms that the Government says that you need for your household.
-If you have one or more bedrooms than you need the amount of your rent that counts for benefit is reduced by 14 per cent when your Housing Benefit is worked out.
+Since 1 April 2013 you could only claim Housing Benefit, and now the Housing Element of Universal Credit for the number of bedrooms you need for your household If you have one or more bedrooms than you need the amount of your rent that counts for benefit is reduced by 14 per cent when your Benefit is worked out.
 If you have two or more bedrooms than you need the amount of your rent that counts for benefit is reduced by 25 per cent.
 This means that you will be expected to pay any shortfall between your rent charged and the benefit paid.

 The rules allow one bedroom for:

 - Any other person aged 16 or over

 - Two children of the same sex aged under 16

 - Two children aged under 10 regardless of their sex